ATraderLife/backtest_methodology/README.md

 ### See you in 11 years
 Of course you want the result in the next few days and not in a decade.

-One solution to that is to fire up multiple instances of our backtester, but we will need 90,277 of those to have the result in a day, and computational power is not free.
+One solution is to fire up multiple instances of our backtester, but we will need 90,277 of those to have the result in a day, and computational power is not free.

 So another solution must be found.
 ### What is a heuristic
 > A heuristic or heuristic technique (/hjʊəˈrɪstɪk/; Ancient Greek: εὑρίσκω, heurískō, 'I find, discover'), is any approach to problem solving or self-discovery that employs a practical method that is not guaranteed to be optimal, perfect, or rational, but is nevertheless sufficient for reaching an immediate, short-term goal or approximation.
 Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.
 Heuristics can be mental shortcuts that ease the cognitive load of making a decision.
 ### Divine and conquer
-If you played with the DOMINUS settings yourself, and especially if you have disabled the `ShortEntry`, you might have noticed that it is not affecting the number or timing of the long entries.
+If you've already played with the DOMINUS settings yourself, and especially if you have disabled the `ShortEntry`, you might have noticed that it is not affecting the number or timing of the long entries.
 Given that the DOMINUS strategy is based on the One Tool to Rule them All, this might not come as a surprise to you.

 What that means though for our case is that we can split the problem in two.
 * Find the best settings for long entries